 1/4 Set in a complex state of beliefs, the Great God Om appears before novice monk Brutha.

-2/4 Malcolm and Polly travel unexpectedly under Moscow, and a ghost appears.
+2/4 Malcolm and Polly travel unexpectedly beneath Moscow, and a familiar ghost appears.

 3/6 As dead don Peter's sordid side is made public, Simon struggles with his day job.